 Move their bed

-If downstairs is cooler, then consider moving their Moses basket or cot downstairs.
+If downstairs is cooler, then consider moving their Moses basket or cot from their bedroom.

 How are you keeping your baby cool in the hot weather?